-- Able to differentiate small scale and large scale linear algebra problems - Choose appropriate tool depending on the structure of the matrix, size of the matrix etc. to solve the given linear algebra problem - Analyze the linear algebra algorithms for their complexity in terms of space and time - Able to appreciate the theory behind solutions/algorithms to linear algebra problems - Ready for taking up courses like Data Science, Machine Learning etc that heavily depends on linear algebra
+- Able to differentiate small scale and large scale linear algebra problems. - Choose appropriate tool depending on the structure of the matrix, size of the matrix etc. to solve the given linear algebra problem. - Analyze the linear algebra algorithms for their complexity in terms of space and time. - Able to appreciate the theory behind solutions/algorithms to linear algebra problems. - Ready for taking up courses like Data Science and Machine Learning that heavily depend on linear algebra.